Response to the recommendations of the Independent Review of Physician Associates and Anaesthesia Associates (the Leng Review)

 Dear colleagues

-Today, the findings of the independent review into the roles of physician associates (PAs) and anaesthesia associates (AAs), led by Professor Gillian Leng, were published.
+The findings of the independent review into the roles of physician associates (PAs) and anaesthesia associates (AAs), led by Professor Gillian Leng, were published on 16 July 2025.

 The independent review was commissioned by the Secretary of State for Health and Social Care to agree recommendations for the future of the physician associate and anaesthesia associate professions, the safety of the roles and their contribution to multidisciplinary healthcare teams.